LandRegistry/common-dev-env/README.md

 The list of allowable commodity values is:

-1. postgres
-2. postgres-9.6
-3. postgres-13
+1. postgres-13
-4. db2_devc (**Warning:** source image deprecated by IBM; use db2_community instead)
-5. db2_community
+2. db2_community
-6. elasticsearch
+3. elasticsearch
-7. elasticsearch5
+4. elasticsearch5
-8. nginx
+5. nginx
-9. rabbitmq
+6. rabbitmq
-10. redis
+7.  redis
-11. swagger
+8.  swagger
-12. wiremock
+9.  wiremock
-13. squid
+10. squid
-14. auth
+11. auth
-15. cadence
+12. cadence
-16. cadence-web
+13. cadence-web
-17. activemq
+14. activemq
-18. ibmmq
+15. ibmmq
-19. localstack
+16. localstack

 * The file may optionally also indicate that one or more services are resource intensive ("expensive") when starting up.
 The dev env will start those containers seperately - 3 at a time - and wait until each are declared healthy (or crash and get restarted 10 times) before starting any more.
 This requires a healthcheck command specified here or in the Dockerfile/docker-compose-fragment (in which case just use 'docker' in this file).
   * If one of these expensive services prefers another one to be considered "healthy" before a startup attempt is made (such as a database, to ensure immediate connectivity and no expensive restarts) then the dependent service can be specified here, with a healthcheck command following the same rules as above.